-Defining a model whose definition depends on itself often leads to a chicken-and-the-egg problem, where you may find yourself in need of definitions which may not yet have been defined, and in turn those definitions need whatever you are now defining.
+How do we provide a model whose definition depends on itself?
+Or more generally, how do we start any process that depends on its own outcome?
+This often leads to a chicken-and-the-egg problem, where you may find yourself in need of definitions which may not yet have been defined, and in turn those definitions need whatever you are now defining.
 This is similarly to what happens when writing a dictionary, how do you write the meaning of a word if the words you'll use also require a meaning?
-Normally, you start with a small set of existing resources and then proceed to create something more complex and effective.